Civil society: Global

 Critics and activists currently often apply the term civil society to the domain of social life which needs to be protected against globalization, and to the sources of resistance thereto, because it is seen as acting beyond boundaries and across different territories.
 However, as civil society can be funded by foreign businesses and institutions, who support globalization, this is a contested use.
 Rapid development of civil society on the global scale after the fall of the communist system was a part of neo-liberal strategies linked to the Washington Consensus.
 Some studies have also been published, which deal with unresolved issues regarding the use of the term in connection with the impact and conceptual power of the international aid system (see for example Tvedt 1998).

 On the other hand, others see globalization as a social phenomenon expanding the sphere of classical liberal values, which inevitably led to a larger role for civil society at the expense of politically derived state institutions.

 The integrated Civil Society Organizations (iCSO) System, developed by the Department of Economic and Social Affairs (DESA), facilitates interactions between civil society organizations and DESA.

 Civil societies also have become involved in the environmental policy making process.
 These groups impact environmental policies by setting an agenda on fixing the harm done to the environment.
 They also get the public informed about environmental issues, which increases the public demand for environmental change.

+Civil society and symbolic class boundaries

+Civil society is described in some sociological research not only as a normative ideal but also as a domain in which symbolic power is exercised through public evaluations of civic participation.
+Studies of public discourse indicate that distinctions between the “civic” and the “non-civic” are often aligned with classed moral, cultural, and aesthetic hierarchies.
+Rather than referring explicitly to social class, symbolic elites tend to assess civic worth through categories such as activity versus passivity, responsibility versus particularism, modernity versus backwardness, and competence versus deficiency.
+Discourse-analytical research conducted in Poland shows that civil society is frequently associated with selective “enclaves” composed of actors possessing cultural capital, reflexivity, and an orientation toward the common good, while claims rooted in material interests, labour rights, or redistributive demands are more often framed as particularistic and excluded from definitions of civic engagement.
+As a result, middle-class norms of participation and political involvement are commonly presented as universal civic standards, whereas popular-class actors are portrayed as lacking appropriate civic competencies.